 Charlotte Dawley (1965) published a simple checklist of the freshwater gastropods of North Carolina based on collections then housed at the Academy of Natural Sciences and the University of Michigan, together with her personal observations and those of Walter (1956).
-From NC Atlantic drainages she documented the 22 species listed (together with 8 synonyms) in the rightmost column of Table 1.
+From NC Atlantic drainages she documented the 22 species listed (together with 8 synonyms) shown in the fourth column of Table 1.
 From a modern systematic standpoint, however, the freshwater gastropods of North Carolina were essentially unsurveyed prior to the present report.

 Nevertheless, the state has seen considerable primary research